Cedar Breaks – The Crown Jewel of The Grand Staircase

 All communities along Scenic Byway 143 offer easy access to Cedar Breaks National Monument.
 From Panguitch this attraction is a 45-minute drive.
-Cedar Breaks is often called a mini Bryce Canyon, and with one visit to this “Circle of Painted Cliffs” it’s easy to see why.
-Much like Bryce Canyon, Cedar Breaks was formed by millions of years of wind and water erosion and geologic uplift, resulting in the massive, multi-colored hoodoos and arches that fill the 2,000-foot deep natural amphitheater.
-The limestone Claron formations, also known as the Pink Cliffs, are particularly stunning, displaying dozens of pink, orange, red, and purple hues.
-Cedar Breaks National Monument is surrounded by the Dixie National Forest, which provides a lush alpine backdrop of ponderosa pines, quaking aspens, and wildflower meadows to the scenic canyon.
+Often called a mini Bryce Canyon, Cedar Breaks was formed by millions of years of wind and water erosion and geologic uplift, resulting in the massive, multi-colored hoodoos and arches that fill the 2,000-foot deep natural amphitheater.
+The limestone Claron formations, also known as the Pink Cliffs, are particularly stunning, displaying an array of pink, orange, red and purple hues.
+Cedar Breaks National Monument is surrounded by the Dixie National Forest, which provides a lush alpine backdrop of ponderosa pines, quaking aspens and wildflower meadows to the scenic canyon.

-Plan to spend at least a half day exploring the views and trails of Cedar Breaks National Monument.
-There are several scenic overlooks along the 5-mile road through the park, and a couple of miles of hiking trails.
-B ristlecone pine, one of the oldest tree species in the world, can be found along both the Alpine Pond Trail and the Spectra Point Trail.
+Plan to spend at least a half day exploring the trails and scenic overlooks along the 5-mile road through the park.
+Bristlecone pine, one of the oldest tree species in the world, can be found along both the Alpine Pond Trail and the Spectra Point Trail.
 The trails are generally considered easy and are about a mile each way, but take the high altitude and thin air into consideration.
-Be prepared for afternoon rain-showers, too.
+Be prepared for afternoon rain showers, too.

 Overlooks near the visitor center are Point Supreme, Spectra Point, and Ramparts Trail.
 One mile north Sunset View overlooks the edge of the Markagunt Plateau.
 The next stop, Chessman Ridge Overlook, is also the trail-head to Alpine Pond Trail.
 The final overlook in Cedar Breaks National Monument is the North View.

 Scenic Byway 148 is closed from November through May, but snowmobile and cross-country enthusiasts love this snow-filled area.
-Officially, Cedar Breaks National Monument (including the visitor center) is open from mid-May through mid-October but a ‘Winter Warming Yurt’ at the Alpine Pond trail-head welcomes winter visitors with a volunteer ranger staff and hot chocolate.
+The park is officially open from mid-May through mid-October, and a ‘Winter Warming Yurt’ at the Alpine Pond trail-head welcomes winter visitors with a volunteer ranger staff and hot chocolate.